Title IA - Improving Academic Achievement of Disadvantaged

 |Lindsay Wessinger||East Elementary||3-4th Grade Reading|

 |Kelly Faul||Northwest Elementary||2nd Grade Math|

 Jenks Public Schools encourages parent/family feedback and support.
 The district holds annual Title I Advisory Board meetings to review Parent and Family Engagement Plans and yearly activities.
 Each site also has a committee to review site plans.
 If you are interested in serving on the site or district Advisory Board, please contact your child's site principal or teacher.

 Parents Right to Know

-As a recipient of Federal Grants, Jenks Public Schools makes every effort to use the awarded federal funds properly and transparently by following state and federal laws concerning each grant.
-Anyone who observes, detects, or suspects improper use of federal funds, may report that information to the Office of the Inspector General’s hotline at 1-800-MISUSED.
+- As a recipient of Federal Grants, Jenks Public Schools make every effort to use the awarded federal funds properly by following State and federal laws concerning each grant.
+Anyone who observes, detects, or suspects improper use of federal funds may report that information to the Office of the Inspector General’s hotline at 1-800-MISUSED.

 If you have questions or concerns, please feel free to contact the school principal at your child’s school.